Fordham Law applications outpace national trend.

 “The lawyer’s role has been rediscovered,” says Stephen Brown, assistant dean of enrollment, explaining the surge in applications, both at Fordham and nationally.
-“Lawyers are in the news every day, constantly, and they are heroes.
+“Lawyers are in the news every day.
 They are the ones people are turning to to resolve disputes and reach agreements.”

 “Students understand that a Fordham Law degree opens a lot of doors,” says Kathryn Espiritu, director of admissions.
 “They walk away from their visit understanding that this is going to provide them a strong return on their investment.”